apache/incubator-kie-kogito-examples/onboarding-example/readme.md

 ## Description

-This sample service illustrates use of submarine components to build a complete business solution based on business processes and decisions.
+This sample service illustrates use of kogito components to build a complete business solution based on business processes and decisions.

 It consists of three services